arlac77/svelte-guard-history-router/README.md

 ### attach

-Called when guard is attached to a route
+Called when guard is attached to a route (one time)

 #### Parameters